 We recommend Australians do not travel to Iraq.
 Australians in Iraq should depart immediately while commercial flights continue to operate.

-International airports: Baghdad International Airport (BIAP) and Erbil International Airport remain open.
-However, following an incident in January 2015 in which shots were fired at a commercial flight on its approach into Baghdad, a number of carriers have suspended flights into BIAP until further notice.
+International airports: Baghdad International Airport (BIAP) and Erbil International Airport remain operational.
+However, airport operations can and do change at very short notice.
+Following an incident in January 2015 in which shots were fired at a commercial flight on its approach into Baghdad, a number of carriers suspended flights into BIAP until further notice.
 Some airlines have also suspended operations out of Erbil.
-The situation could change at very short notice.
-Australians should confirm flight arrangements before travelling to the airport.
+Australians should confirm flight arrangements in advance.

 Land borders: Border crossing points with neighbouring countries can close with little or no warning.
 Border crossings in areas under terrorist control or threat of attack are reported closed.
 Sensitive border areas, particularly with Syria and Turkey, are the target of military operations.